Antoine Wagner: Filmography

 Wagner assisted director Michael Haneke on his American remake of Funny Games in 2007.

 In 2011, Wagner directed the film From a Mess to the Masses featuring the band Phoenix.
-The film was commissioned by Arte and first broadcast in 2011.
+Arte and first broadcast in 2011, commissioned the film.

 Wagner has directed videos featuring Julien David, Phoenix, Vanessa Paradis, Johnny Hallyday, Kate Moss, Maria Korchetkova, and Spank Rock.

 Wagner has also worked as a cinematographer.

 Residencies

 Wagner has completed residencies at Robert Wilson's Byrd Hoffman Watermill Center, NY (2005), and at The Villa Medici, Rome (2014).